Copperfield Academy- SEND Report

 External Agencies: Physiotherapists, Occupational Therapists, Communication Assistance Team, Speech and Language Therapists, Educational Psychologists, CAMHS (Child and adolescent mental Health), NHS Speech and Language support, Hearing Impaired Service Kent Association for the Blind Specialist Teachers from the local authority through the LIFT (Local Inclusion Forum Team) process.
 Children and families have access to professionals through the Early Help team.

 We are an inclusive school.
 Children have access to provision depending on their need.
 We differentiate work as appropriate to enable all children to progress at their level and support the SEND and more able children as necessary.
 Due regard is taken to make reasonable adjustments not only for children with identified SEND but for all groups of learners who may be deemed as being vulnerable due to their characteristics.
 Risk assessments for individuals are carried out as required.

 At Copperfield Academy, we pride ourselves in having exemplary behaviour patterns across all year groups.
-With an average of fewer than 5 fixed term exclusions each term, no permanent exclusions in this whole academic year, (this is lower than similar schools in Gravesham and considerably lower than the national average for a school of our size) we are very fortunate to have warm, caring and kind children here at Copperfield Academy.
+With an average of 0 fixed term exclusions each term, no permanent exclusions in this whole academic year, (this is lower than similar schools in Gravesham and considerably lower than the national average for a school of our size).

 Identification, Assessment and Provision

 It is crucial to identify a special educational need as early as possible and quickly implement strategies that support learning to promote achievement and attainment in all.
 Recognising too that children learn in different ways and may develop at different rates, Copperfield Academy adopts a graduated response to SEND, illustrated schematically in the diagram below: